 What if we are rejected?

-Why bother to dig in for my true desires if I will be rejected anyway?
+Why bother to ask for my true desires if I will be rejected anyway?

-How to stomach this “No” coming at me in the moment of utmost vulnerability, when I finally – finally – asked for what I really want?
+How to stomach this “No” coming at me in the moment of utmost vulnerability, when I finally – finally!!! – dared to ask for what I really want?

 My feeling was it was absolutely essential to make them see how my boundary was about me, and my choice of how much intimacy I’m willing to allow at the moment.
 And not about them being wrong.
 How their freedom of asking was the same freedom I had for saying No.

 It was a long talk.
-They said eventually they wouldn’t like me to do what they were asking if it was not my heart desire as well.
+They said eventually they wouldn’t like me to do what they were asking if it was not my heart’s desire as well.
 That’s how far we could get at that time.

-That does not make the situation “wrong” just because we cannot handle it.
+The situation is not necessarily “wrong” just because we cannot handle it.

 The world does not have to comply with our wishes, needs and limits.
 The world is not good or bad.
 The world is just as it is.
-It is up to us to navigate through it, staying true to ourselves.
+It is a difficult task to navigate through it, staying true to ourselves – and compassionate to others.